Gotham Testbed: a Reproducible IoT Testbed for Security Experiments and Dataset Generation: Evaluation

 \subsection{Attack behavior scenario}

 Here we validate the ability to execute attacks from the included threat models in the scenario, and measure the generated network traffic and logs.
-The attack scenario is prepared by making 24 edge layer nodes vulnerable to Mirai (setting appropriate username and passwords, starting BusyBox telnet server and changing the login shell to BusyBox sh), and another node is compromised by installing the Merlin bot agent.
+The attack scenario is prepared by making 24 edge layer nodes vulnerable to Mirai (setting appropriate usernames and passwords, starting BusyBox telnet server and changing the login shell to BusyBox sh; all automatically performed by the scenario generator module) and running the Mirai bot from the \textit{Maroni} threat actor.
+Another node is compromised by installing the Merlin bot agent and running the Merlin C\&C from the \textit{Falcone} threat actor.
 After executing the Mirai bot and the Merlin agent programs, the periodic communications with their respective C\&C can be observed in \figurename~\ref{fig:mirai-merlin-cnc} (top) for Mirai and \figurename~\ref{fig:mirai-merlin-cnc} (bottom) for Merlin.
 After the connection with the C\&C is established, the Mirai bot starts the scanning phase. \figurename~\ref{fig:miraiscanlistener} shows some successful brute forcing attempts reported to the Mirai scan listener node.
 Besides the network traffic, indications of the Mirai bot activity can be found, for instance, by inspecting the DNS logs inside the DNS server node.
 At this stage, the user can interact (manually or programmatically) with the corresponding C\&C servers to perform the attacks described in Section~\ref{sec:threatmodelattacks}.

 Regarding the \textit{Calabrese} threat actor, Nmap and Masscan are used to perform both horizontal and vertical scans to any network in the testbed.
 Attacks can be launched against the identified MQTT brokers using the MQTT attacks, Metasploit and Scanner nodes.
 For instance, a successful brute forcing attack can be performed against the authenticated MQTT broker using the word lists provided by the Metasploit node.
 The CoAP attack node can leverage any CoAP server in the testbed to launch an amplification attack against a victim.
 The CoAP amplification attack sends a GET request to the \texttt{.well-known/core} resource with a spoofed source address to the server, which generates a response with a bigger payload directed to the victim.
 The request generates a 21 bytes CoAP payload and response of around 430 bytes (depending on the server), implying an amplification factor of approximately 20.